 Meet our Board

 Chad Raith is Chief Mission Integration Officer over Systems and Technology for Ascension Health and instructor of systematic theology for Regent College, Vancouver, BC.
 After obtaining a degree in Industrial and Systems Engineering from Georgia Tech, Chad went on to receive his M.Div., Th.M. and PhD with an emphasis in Historical Theology.
 He has published numerous books and articles on medieval to early Reformation theology, biblical interpretation, and ecumenical dialogue.
 Chad was previously lecturer of Great Texts in the Honors Program at Baylor University before teaching at John Brown University as assistant professor of Religion and Philosophy.
-With his wife, Ansley, he has six children, four of whom attend SCA.
+With his wife, Ansley, he has six children, all of whom attended SCA at one time.
+Dr. Raith serves as vice chair and is now a remote board member.